mrseanryan/gpt-summarizer/README.md

 ## Dependencies

 - Python3

+If running a local LLM:

+- ctransformers

+If using Open AI Chat GPT:

 - Chat GTP 3.5 Turbo

 ## Usage

 1. Copy the text you want to summarize, into `data/input.txt`.

-Tip: make sure the text does not contain commercially or personally sensitive information!
+Tip: unless using a local LLM, make sure the text does not contain commercially or personally sensitive information!

 2. Run the `go.sh` script: